Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - CUDA enum values can be passed to SDK-free Nabla methods such as `CCUDADevice::createExportableMemory` and `CCUDADevice::roundToGranularity`.
 Nabla stores them as integer values in its public ABI.
 - `CCUDAImportedMemory::getMappedBuffer` writes an opaque `cuda_interop::SCUdeviceptr` in SDK-free code.
 SDK opt-in code can pass `CUdeviceptr` directly.
 - `CCUDAHandler::createProgram`, `compileProgram`, `getProgramLog`, `getPTX`, and `compileDirectlyToPTX` are SDK-free Nabla methods.
 SDK opt-in code can call them with native `nvrtcProgram` / `nvrtcResult` because the opaque conversions are enabled by `CUDAInteropNative.h`.
-- `NBL_CUDA_INTEROP_ASSERT_SUCCESS(expr, handlerRef)` is available for call sites that intentionally assert on CUDA/NVRTC failures.
-Pass a `CCUDAHandler&`.
+- `NBL_CUDA_INTEROP_ASSERT_SUCCESS(expr, handler)` is available for call sites that intentionally assert on CUDA/NVRTC failures.
+Pass a pointer-like `CCUDAHandler` handle.
 Nabla implementation code should still prefer explicit error handling and clean returns.
 - `cuda_native::isBuildCUDASDKVersionExactMatch()` checks exact SDK version equality between the consumer translation unit and the SDK used to build Nabla's interop implementation.
 It is a policy helper, not an automatic runtime rejection rule.

 Smoke examples: